Discourses

 More about Discourses

 Discourses are one of the Ri’s oldest and most prestigious series of talks.
 Since 1825, audiences in the theatre have witnessed countless mind-expanding moments, including the first public liquefaction of air by James Dewar, the announcement of the electron by JJ Thomson and over 100 lectures by Michael Faraday.
-In more recent times, we have had Nobel laureates, Fields medal winners, scientists, authors and artists – all from the cutting-edge of their field.
+In more recent times, we have had Nobel laureates, Fields medal winners, scientists, authors and artists – all from the leading-edge of their field.
 Discourses are an opportunity for the best and brightest to share their work with the world.

-Steeped in nearly two centuries of tradition, a Discourse is more than just a lecture.
+Steeped in two centuries of tradition, a Discourse is more than just a lecture.
 To keep the focus on the topic, presenters begin sharply at 7:30pm without introduction and we lock the speaker into a room ten minutes ahead of the start (legend has it that a speaker once tried to escape!).
 Some of our guests dress smartly for our Discourse events to add to this sense of occasion.

 Find out more about the history of the Friday Evening Discourses on our blog.